galaxyproject/training-material/topics/statistics/tutorials/intro-to-ml-with-r/tutorial.md

 {: .hands_on}

 Now let's use the RMSE and the R_square metrics to evaluate our model on the training and test set.
 R_square measures how much of variability in dependent variable can be explained by the model.
-It is defined as the square of the correlation coefficient (`R`), and that is why it is called "R Square" (more info [here](https://en.wikipedia.org/wiki/Coefficient_of_determination)).
+It is defined as the square of the correlation coefficient (`R`), and that is why it is called "R Square" (more info [on the Wikipedia page for CoD](https://en.wikipedia.org/wiki/Coefficient_of_determination)).

 > <question-title></question-title>